GluuFederation/docs-oxd-prod/3.1.3/sources/index.md

 - If the transaction is declined, or there is no credit card on file, your oxd installation(s) will be deactivated and the sign-in process will stop working for applications that leverage your inactive oxd server.

-- If you can not add a credit card, or would like to discuss volume discounts, [contact us for an oxd site license](https://gluu.org/contact).
+[Get your oxd license](https://oxd.gluu.org).
+To discuss volume discounts and site licenses, [schedule a call](https://gluu.org/booking).

 !!!
 Note
     Do you want to use oxd with an open source project?
 Gluu is happy to provide free oxd licenses to qualified open source projects.
 Send an email to [sales@gluu.org](mailto:sales@gluu.org).

 ## Support